CSolution Project Structure

 #include "RTE_Components.h" // Include Run-Time-Environment symbols

-#else // Otherwise use different ways to supply required symbols
+#else // Otherwise, use different ways to supply required symbols

 #define CMSIS_device_header "stm32f10x.h"